CampusPress and Global2

 Since 2006, Global2 has been serving teachers and students in all Government and Catholic schools in Victoria, Australia.
 Global2 is one of our largest and longest running networks.

-The blog community has grown to over 85,000 registered users and is enhancing teaching and learning in a variety of ways around the state.
+The blog community has grown to over 60,000 sites and nearly 100,000 registered users.
+Global2 is enhancing teaching and learning in a variety of ways around the state.

 The size of this network places it as one of the largest examples of a WordPress Multisite network in the world!